2026 Buyer's Guide

 Final Word

 The 2026 Garmin range is the most complete sports-watch lineup money can buy.
-The Fenix 8 Pro is the new high-water mark, with satellite messaging genuinely changing what a wrist computer can do off-grid.
+The Fenix 8 Pro is the new high-water mark, with satellite messaging genuinely changing what a wrist computer can do off-grid — and a MicroLED variant that's now a little easier to swallow at around £1,500.
 The Forerunner 970 is the runner's choice if you want every metric Garmin currently knows how to measure, while the Forerunner 570 remains the smart-money pick for marathon hopefuls.
-The Venu 4 and Venu X1 finally make Garmin a credible lifestyle option, the Instinct 3 stays the rugged everyman, and the Forerunner 165 is comfortably the best entry point for new runners.
+The Venu 4 and Venu X1 finally make Garmin a credible lifestyle option, the Instinct 3 stays the rugged everyman, and the new Forerunner 70 and 170 are comfortably the best entry points for new runners now that the whole Forerunner line has gone AMOLED.

 From first 5k to ultra-distance — there's a Garmin in the 2026 range that fits your story.